Our commitment to gender equity

 - Create a four year action plan to address these issues.

 - Demonstrate senior-level support to implement this plan, and regularly report back on its progress.

 UTS submitted its application for a Bronze Athena SWAN Award with the first cohort of participants in March 2018.
 On December 5, 2018, the Bronze Award winners were announced at Parliament House in Canberra, with UTS and fourteen other institutions becoming the first accredited organisations in Australia.
-More information, including a copy of the submitted application, will be made available soon.
+Read our successful UTS application and action plan for the 2018 Athena SWAN Bronze Award.